AIDA model of communication: A communication model which aims to obtain Attention, Interest, Desire and Action.

 Product Development Strategy: The development of a new product/service aimed at the organisation existing market.
 The aim is to increase expenditure within the segment.

-Product Life Cycle: The life stage of a product, includes, introduction, growth, maturity and decline.
+Product Life Cycle: Under this theory the life stages of a product are introduction, growth, maturity and decline.

-Product Cannibalisation: Loosing sales of a product to another similar product within the same product line.
+Product Cannibalisation: A firm increases sales of a product at the expense of another product within its product range.

 Segmentation: The process of dividing a market into groups that display similar behaviour and characteristics.